Can Stress Cause a Heart Attack?

 A stressful situation can set off a series of events, which affect the blood flow as well as the functioning of the heart.
 Stress puts you in a fight-or-flight response, that helps you deal with a challenging situation.
 Your body produces stress hormones, such as cortisol and adrenaline that increases your heart and breathing rates, and causes tense muscles.

 Even though these problems evolve over a period of time, the resultant changes create conditions ideal for an impending heart attack.
 Many people resort to unhealthy lifestyle habits such as drinking alcohol, smoking, or overeating as a way of coping with stress.
 These can also cause adverse effects on heart health.
-All these factors can cause diseases like diabetes, hypertension, metabolic syndrome etc., which are lifestyle diseases and are amongst the leading causes of heart attacks.
+All these factors can cause lifestyle diseases such as diabetes, hypertension, metabolic syndrome etc. In fact, these are amongst the leading causes of heart attacks.

 Is stress directly linked to heart attack?

 Stress cannot directly cause a heart attack.
 However, a sudden, acute form of severe stress can trigger an event that feels just like a heart attack.
 This condition is known as a broken heart syndrome.
-Its symptoms are similar to those seen in an attack — such as chest pain, sweating, palpitations, and shortness of breath.
+Its symptoms are similar to those of a heart attack.
+Think chest pain, sweating, palpitations, and shortness of breath.
 The usual triggers for this condition are sudden emotional stress like death of a loved one, intense anger, or a deep loss.
 A small proportion of cases are due to physical problems like seizures, acute attack of asthma, or side-effects of certain medications.
 However, this condition forms only 2% of cases of heart-related events and is life-threatening in very rare cases .